Glentoran F.C.: McDonald (2007–2010)

 On 24 May 2007 former Crusaders and Glenavon manager Roy Walker was appointed as Glentoran manager along with assistant manager Billy Sinclair.
 Walker previously led Crusaders to two league titles in 1995 and 1997.
 After leaving football management for seven years, Walker became a football analyst with BBC Radio Ulster.
 He was quoted as saying, "Glentoran were my boyhood team and are probably the only club which could have attracted me back."

 However, on 26 May 2007 it was revealed that Walker would not be able to take up the post, due to not possessing the necessary UEFA coaching qualifications.

-Less than one week later Glentoran appointed head coach Alan McDonald as manager.
-Roy Walker gracefully walked away but stated in the Belfast Telegraph that he would not rest until director of football Tom Dick stood down.
-Mr Dick then did so, but also criticised the club chairman Stafford Reynolds.
-Reynolds confirmed that he would step down if the right person could be found to take over.
-Alan McDonald, the new manager, had so far secured former Glentoran player Rory Hamill, Daryl Fordyce from Portsmouth, winger Jamie McGovern from West Bromwich Albion and Dungannon Swifts winger David Scullion and has re-signed Chris Morgan and Tim McCann.
-Darren Lockhart left the club at the time to join Crusaders on a one-year loan deal along with defender Gary Smith.
-In January Glentoran managed to bring in Shane Mcabe from Dungannon and Darren Boyce from Coleraine.
+Less than a week later, Glentoran appointed Alan McDonald as manager, replacing Roy Walker, who stepped down but vowed not to rest until director of football Tom Dick resigned.
+Dick eventually did so but criticized chairman Stafford Reynolds, who later announced he would step down if a suitable replacement was found.
+As manager, McDonald secured several players, including former Glentoran player Rory Hamill, Daryl Fordyce (Portsmouth), Jamie McGovern (West Brom), David Scullion (Dungannon Swifts), and re-signed Chris Morgan and Tim McCann.
+Meanwhile, Darren Lockhart and Gary Smith left on loan to Crusaders.
+In January, Glentoran added Shane McCabe (Dungannon) and Darren Boyce (Coleraine) to the squad.